explaingit

 USE CASE 3

-Use interactive fuzzy-finder menu to quickly select from dozens of clusters or namespaces by typing a few characters.
+Use the interactive fzf menu to fuzzy-search and select from a long list of clusters or namespaces by typing a few characters.

 USE CASE 4